Ankit7991/dsa/notes/LEARNINGS/Algorithmic_Quest.md

 ### 1.1.
 Villain: The Array Beast
 - **Objective:** Learn about arrays and basic operations.
 - **Challenge:** Traverse the forest by solving problems related to array manipulation.
+#### the beginner skipped
+- Thinking it's same as the array I've worked so far .. skips this level and goes to linked list

 ## 2. The Cave of Linked Lists
 ### 2.1.
 Villain: The Linked List Phantom